 As an amateur with very little Financial Capital to work with, every second I spend with TrainerA is worth its weight in gold.
 Whenever I lesson with her my goal is to study the techniques and strategies that she uses to improve Raglan’s training so that I can apply them on my own—and to make sure that Raglan and I are on the path to success, that we’re taking the right steps in the right order.

 Last Thursday morning wasn’t a lesson per say.
-Outside of cooling Raglan out at the end, I never even got on my horse.
-But I think that watching a professional work with a horse (especially your horse) is an integral part of a rider’s education.
-It was like a training ride, but with a lecture built-in!
+It was more like a training ride, but with a lecture built-in!

 Side reins can be a controversial tool.
 Some believe that they’re a valuable tool for teaching young horses about contact, others think that they create tension or are even downright dangerous.
 The idea behind side reins is that they simulate a pair of rider’s hands—if said hands never pulled or wiggled and were always ready to give when the horse relaxes.
 They’re meant to help the horse learn to stretch down into steady contact, plus they can improve the horse’s top line and the quality of their gaits.